Control 2.5: Testing, Validation, and Quality Assurance

 Agent 365 SDK Testing (Preview)

-Agent 365 SDK provides additional testing capabilities for Blueprint-registered agents:
+Agent 365 and Copilot Studio provide testing capabilities for Blueprint-registered agents:

 - Evaluation metrics aligned with Blueprint promotion gates